 During the craze, there were even prizes offered for solving the puzzle starting from the position with just tiles 14 and 15 swapped.
 These prizes went as high as $1000, but of course it is impossible to win.
 Suppose the inside of the tray containing the tiles has a checkerboard pattern.
 Sliding a single tile will then always change the colour visible in the space.
 Any sequence of moves that brings the space back to where it started will therefore have an even number of moves.
 A single move can be considered to be a swap between the space and the tile, and an even number of moves is therefore an even permutation.
 A single swap of the tiles 14 and 15 is an odd permutation and hence not possible.
 One of Loyd's stories is that he was not granted a patent for this puzzle since he could not supply a working (solvable) model.
 The original inventor did apply for a patent, and was not granted it, but the reasons for refusal are not known.

 It is not known exactly when the puzzle first appeared on the market.
 One well known early wooden version of the puzzle says on the box: "No. 2 Patent embossed PUZZLE OF FIFTEEN and Magic Sixteen.
 Manufactured by the Embossing Co.
 Patented Oct 24, 1865."
 I have searched for this patent and finally found it - US 50,608 by Henry May.
-Unfortunately it only refers to the method of embossing wood, and makes no mention of puzzles.
+Unfortunately it only refers to the method of embossing wood, and makes no mention of puzzles, so the puzzle is probably from a later date.
 There is a patent by Ernest U. Kinsey, US 207,124, published on August 20 1878 which shows a 6x6 version of the puzzle with the now standard groove arrangement that prevents the tiles from being lifted out.

 A very neat variation of the puzzle has a single letter on each tile, which when solved says 'RATE YOUR MIND PAL'.
 The first two words have different colours from the last two words.
 Here the 14-15 swap is possible, i.e. you can start with 'RATE YOUR MIND PLA' and solve it.
 The reason is that there are two identical tiles, the R's in the first two words, which can be swapped too.
 Making two swaps is an even permutation and therefore possible.
 Some puzzles which have a picture on them are also designed so that they have two identical tiles.